 Busquets is the master of finding pockets of space and creating passing lines between defenders and attackers.

-His reading and anticipation of the game is second none and that allows plays at what seems like a walking pace.
+His reading and anticipation of the game are second to none and that allows plays at what seems like a walking pace.

 In this video below you are going to how he sits a little bit deeper to support his forwards and change the point of attack when areas start to get too congested.

 Watch how many times he scans the area.

 How to become a better number 6 (defensive midfielder) conclusion